 When to wear – Beach parties, casual (summer season favorite), travelling, college trips.

 Pintuck kurtis are also known as kurti with ornamental pleats which is a huge addiction like between school and college going girls.
-It comes in all lengths and pairs well with tight jeans, churidars, leggings, shorts, patiyala salwars etc.
+This one is a special type among all types of kurti as comes in all lengths and pairs well with tight jeans, churidars, leggings, shorts, patiyala salwars etc.

 When to wear – Casual, travelling attire, parties, dating, weddings.